Preceptorship Tips for Nursing Students: How to Make the Most of Your Experience

 And remember that like any human, your preceptor is flawed.
 You may witness your preceptor make a mistake, or even be reprimanded by their superior.
 Don’t judge.
 This is a moment for empathy.
 You may be in a similar situation someday, so this is a great learning opportunity for you.

 If your preceptor is harsh with you, or even punitive, it’s important to remember that as their preceptee, the buck stops with them.
 Your mistakes become their mistakes, and the consequences for them can be very real because their license is on the line.
-Mistakes are natural, but if you fail to follow HIPPA, break regulations, or make a major mistake, they’ll be held accountable.
+Mistakes are natural, but if you fail to follow HIPAA, break regulations, or make a major mistake, they’ll be held accountable.
 Be sensitive to this, and take that responsibility seriously.

 Dropping or Swapping Preceptors